tomaszekk/portfolio_site/Project 2/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Adnotes

+I made changes in index.html and app.js (in js folder) for providing application to work based on the memory game rules.